deephealthproject/use-case-pipelines/README.md

     1. MS_SEGMENTATION trains the neural network loading the dataset (volumes and their ground truth masks) in batches with a custom function for this specific segmentation task.
 Each volume is loaded in memory and then some slices (specified by `in_channels` variable) are extracted and used as input for the neural network.

 - Inference:
     1. To perform only inference the `--skip_train` option has to be provided, and you will most likely want to provide a checkpoint with weights from a previous training process as well with the `--checkpoint` option.
 See [Pretrained models](#pretrained-models) section for checkpoints.
+For SKIN_LESION_SEGMENTATION you can perform the ensemble providing the `--checkpoint_dir` as the folder with all your checkpoints and the `--ensemble` option.

 ### C++ Training options
     -e, --epochs            Number of training epochs